Project Overview

 Answer:

-Often the firms are targeted in cyber-crimes and this ruins the reputation of the company in a very bad way.
+Often, the firms are targeted in cyber-crimes, and this ruins the reputation of the company in a very bad way.
 Following are the three appropriate uses of the telephone and email system in the company:

 The three illegal used by the company are as follows:

-• Use of telephones for fake calls is condemned by the UAE cyber-law.
+- The use of telephones for fake calls is condemned by the UAE cyber-law.
 Some company employees have repeatedly used this technique.

 Case Study 1 (24 Marks)

-Criteria Points
+Criteria | Points |

-Explain a minimum of 3 (any) appropriate use of telephone & email system?
+Explain a minimum of 3 (any) appropriate use of telephone & email systems. | |

-Explain a minimum of 3 illegal use of the system.
-Answers should associate with UAE Cyber Law.
+Explain a minimum of 3 illegal uses of the system.
+Answers should be associated with UAE Cyber Law. | |

-Total
+Total |

 Case 2 (LO2, 24 Marks)

 You are about to launch your online website that sells all kinds of antiques.
-Since the information privacy is one the prominent issues concerning the online world today, you believe the presence of privacy policy on your website is essential to protect customer information.
+Since information privacy is one the prominent issues concerning the online world today, you believe the presence of a privacy policy on your website is essential to protect customer information.
 You need to have a privacy policy if you are collecting some information about your visitors to protect yourself and to also let your visitors know about its potential use.

 Hint: Your privacy policy is for your visitors, so it’s valuable to write it in a language that your average visitor can understand.
 Significantly, a policy document’s- main purpose is to decrease your own liability.

-• Describe what personal information is collected.
+- Describe what personal information is collected.

-• Describe how the company will use this information.
+- Describe how the company will use this information.

-• Describe how this information will be transferred to third party companies.
+- Describe how this information will be transferred to third-party companies.

-• Provide instructions on how users can modify or delete their personal information.
+- Provide instructions on how users can modify or delete their personal information.

-• Provide instructions on how users can opt-out of future communications.
+- Provide instructions on how users can opt out of future communications.

-• Finally, websites that collect sensitive personal information, such as bank details and credit card
+- Finally, websites that collect sensitive personal information, such as bank details and credit card

 Answer: